NikKowPHP/proj1/docs/app_description.md

 ### **Epic 3: Trust, Compliance & UI**
 - **[RISK-020]:** As a user, I see clear disclaimers stating the tool is not for diagnosis before, during, and after the assessment.
 - **[RISK-021]:** As a developer, the "send-and-forget" email endpoint is implemented to ensure no email addresses are ever stored.
-- **[RISK-022]:** As a user, I experience a calm, reassuring, and accessible interface on both mobile and desktop.
+- **[RISK-022]:** As a user, I experience a calm, reassuring, and accessible interface on both mobile and desktop, with clear UI elements like tabs for unit selection.

 ## 8. Development & Compliance Practices